jne21/linux-misc-device-lab/README.md

 Message 01
 ```

-The blocked writer then wakes and adds `Message 17` to the queue.
+The blocked writer then wakes and adds `Message 17`.

 The writer waits with: